 - Aesthetic Problems – A single misaligned tooth may mar a beautiful straight smile.
 This tooth can be realigned with ease and accuracy by the orthodontist.
-Alternatively, orthodontists can also work to reshape and restructure the lips, jaw or the face.
+Alternatively, orthodontists can also work to reshape and restructure the lips, jaw, or face.

-Orthodontics is a technologically advanced field which offers many sophisticated solutions to malocclusions and other cosmetic problems.
-The orthodontist will generally perform a visual examination, panoramic x-rays and study models (bite impressions) in order to assess the exact nature of the discrepancy.
+Orthodontics is a technologically advanced field that offers many sophisticated solutions to malocclusions and other cosmetic problems.
+The orthodontist will generally perform a visual examination, panoramic X-rays, and study models (bite impressions) in order to assess the exact nature of the discrepancy.

 When a diagnosis has been made, there are a variety of orthodontic treatment options available.
 Here is an overview of some of the most common treatments:

 - Fixed Orthodontic Braces – A metal or ceramic dental base is affixed to each tooth, and a dental wire is inserted through each base.
 The orthodontist is able to gradually train the teeth into proper alignment by regularly adjusting the wire.
 When the desired results are achieved, the fixed dental braces are completely removed.
 The importance of not only achieving a beautiful smile but also ensuring that your bite and overall oral health are in optimal condition.

 - Removable Appliances – There is a wide range of removable appliances commonly used in orthodontics, including headgear that correct overbites, Hawley retainers that improve the position of the teeth even as the jawbone reforms, and facemasks which are used to correct an underbite.